seppeljordan/ardu-serial/README.md

 </div>
 # about

-This software package aims to deliver a c library for estableshing a serial connectin to a arduino board.
+This software package aims to deliver a C library for estableshing a serial connectin to a arduino board.

 This package is under heavy devolopment and only tested for the Arduino Uno.
-The current version is 2.1
+The current version is 2.2

 # Installation